Galaxy growth by merging in the nearby universe: Discussion

-Figures~\ref{fig:nwpredWITHred} through \ref{fig:nwpblueWITHblue} show the results of our measurements of $\rho_{i} \, w_{si}(r_p)$.
-The sharp break at at $r_p \thickapprox 2.5 \, \hMpc $ and the less-sharp transition at $r_p \thickapprox 0.43 \, \hMpc $, which can also be observed in Figure~\ref{fig:zehavi_wp}, can be explained in the context of the ``halo occupation'' picture of galaxy clustering \citep{peacock00a, scoccimarro01a, berlind02a, cooray02a, zheng05a, watson10a, watson11a}, and these two transitions are clearer in Figure~\ref{fig:nwpredWITHred} of mergers between two red galaxies than that in the other three figures.
-The mergers at $r_p < 0.43 \, \hMpc$ are the one-halo mergers (both of the two merging galaxies are inside one halo), and the mergers at $r_p > 2.5 \, \hMpc$ are the two-halo mergers (the two merging galaxies are separately inside two nearby halos), and the mergers at $0.43 < r_p < 2.5 \, \hMpc$ are the mixed-halo mergers (some of the mergers are the one-halo mergers, the others are the two-halo mergers).
-So at $r_p \thickapprox 0.43 \, \hMpc$ the mergers trasfer from the one-halo mergers to the mixed-halo mergers, and at $r_p \thickapprox 2.5 \, \hMpc$ the mergers trasfer from the mixed-halo mergers to the two-halo mergers.
-These two transitions were also found in LRGs by \citealt{Masjedi08a}.
+From Figures~\ref{fig:nwpredWITHred} through \ref{fig:nwpblueWITHblue} and Figure~\ref{fig:zehavi_wp}, we find a sharp break at $r_p \thickapprox 2.5 \, \hMpc $ and a less-sharp transition at $r_p \thickapprox 0.43 \, \hMpc $.
+These two transitions are also found in LRGs by \cite{Masjedi08a}, which can be explained in the context of the ``halo occupation'' picture of galaxy clustering \citep{peacock00a, scoccimarro01a, berlind02a, cooray02a, zheng05a, watson10a, watson12a}: \textsl{(1)}~the mergers at $r_p < 0.43 \, \hMpc$ are the one-halo mergers (both of the two merging galaxies are inside one halo); \textsl{(2)}~the mergers at $r_p > 2.5 \, \hMpc$ are the two-halo mergers (the two merging galaxies are separately inside two nearby halos); \textsl{(3)}~the mergers at $0.43 < r_p < 2.5 \, \hMpc$ are the mixed-halo mergers (some of the mergers are the one-halo mergers, the others are the two-halo mergers).
+So at $r_p \thickapprox 0.43 \, \hMpc$ the mergers transfer from the one-halo mergers to the mixed-halo mergers, and at $r_p \thickapprox 2.5 \, \hMpc$ the mergers transfer from the mixed-halo mergers to the two-halo mergers.
+These two transitions are clearer in Figure~\ref{fig:nwpredWITHred} of mergers between two red galaxies than that in the other three figures.

+It is a pleasure to thank Douglas Watson, Jeremy Tinker and our anonymous referee for valuable input.

+This research made use of public SDSS data.
+Funding for the SDSS and SDSS-II has been provided by the Alfred P. Sloan Foundation, the Participating Institutions, the National Science Foundation, the U.S. Department of Energy, the National Aeronautics and Space Administration, the Japanese Monbukagakusho, the Max Planck Society, and the Higher Education Funding Council for England.
+The SDSS Web Site is http://www.sdss.org/.

+SDSS is managed by the Astrophysical Research Consortium for the Participating Institutions.
+The Participating Institutions are the American Museum of Natural History, Astrophysical Institute Potsdam, University of Basel, University of Cambridge, Case Western Reserve University, University of Chicago, Drexel University, Fermilab, the Institute for Advanced Study, the Japan Participation Group, Johns Hopkins University, the Joint Institute for Nuclear Astrophysics, the Kavli Institute for Particle Astrophysics and Cosmology, the Korean Scientist Group, the Chinese Academy of Sciences (LAMOST), Los Alamos National Laboratory, the Max-Planck-Institute for Astronomy (MPIA), the Max-Planck-Institute for Astrophysics (MPA), New Mexico State University, Ohio State University, University of Pittsburgh, University of Portsmouth, Princeton University, the United States Naval Observatory, and the University of Washington.